Control Rooms and Enquiries

 Control Rooms handle 999 emergency calls and the deployment of our frontline police officers throughout Thames Valley.
 They operate a 24-hour system to handle a large number of incidents at any one time throughout the Force.
 This aims to ensure the safety of the public and our officers.

 We aim to answer 999 calls within 10 seconds, deploying to emergencies immediately, giving an estimated time of arrival, getting to you safely, and as quickly as possible.
-Our aim is to arrive within 15 minutes.

 Control Room facts